Just diagnosed with rheumatoid arthritis? Learn how to manage your condition, the best treatment options and how to live well with RA.

 The likelihood of developing rheumatoid arthritis can increase with age, with most adults receiving their diagnosis between the ages of 30-50 although RA can affect even children.
 According to the American College of Rheumatology, more than 1.3 million Americans are affected by RA.

 Rheumatologists advise that you come in for an assessment if you’ve noticed any pain, discomfort, or swelling in your joints.
-To give you an accurate diagnosis, doctors will examine your joints, and take note of your symptoms.
-If they notice anything concerning, they will order a blood test, as well as an x-ray or MRI to assess how far the disease has potentially spread throughout the body.
+To give you an accurate diagnosis, doctors will examine your joints and take note of your symptoms.
+If they notice anything concerning, they will typically order a blood test, as well as an x-ray or MRI to assess how where the disease has manifested in the body.
 Other related symptoms can also include weight loss, fever, muscle weakness, or fatigue.

 Risk Factors for Rheumatoid Arthritis